 About the Foundation for Women’s Cancer

-Celebrating its 20th anniversary in 2011, the Foundation for Women’s Cancer is dedicated to expanding public awareness, education, research and training to improve the prevention, early detection and optimal treatment of gynecologic cancers.
-A national organization dedicated to the eradication of all reproductive cancers, the Foundation has provided more than $4 million in research funding since 1995, earning recognition from Worth Magazine as one of the nation’s 100 best charities.
+The Foundation for Women’s Cancer is dedicated to expanding public awareness, education, research and training to improve the prevention, early detection and optimal treatment of gynecologic cancers.
+A national organization dedicated to the eradication of all reproductive cancers, the Foundation has provided more than $5 million in research funding since 1995, earning recognition from Worth Magazine as one of the nation’s 100 best charities.

 About the Claudia Cohen Research Foundation